jmptrader/fingo/README.md

 # Fingo
-*An very fresh & fun financial programming toolkit in GO*
+*An very fresh & fun financial programming toolkit in Go*

 ## Why?
-GO is fun & productive for many domains.
+Go is productive for many domains.
-In this project, seek to demonstrate that GO is ok for build financial applications system.
+In this project, seek to demonstrate that Go is ok for build financial applications system.

 ## Purpose
 The purpose of Fingo is to provide a simple, extensible library, which makes develop specific financial applications is no hard.
-Fingo provides out of the box a framework for implementing the most common elements in financial application, includes instrument representation, trade capture, pricing, portfolio valuation, limits and more features.
+Fingo provides out of the box a framework for implementing the most common elements in financial application : instrument representation, trade capture, pricing, portfolio valuation, limits and more features.

 ## Ideas